WebDaD/lib-songbeamer/README.md

 A Module for transforming [SongBeamer](https://www.songbeamer.de/) Song-Files and Ablaufplan-Files into JSON and Back

+## PSA

+This Module was written for a specific purpose:

+- Load all Ablaufplan-Files in a Folder into JSON, in order to perform some stuff with the json.

+All other Things (write back to file, songs) were put in for "completion"-reasons.

+Still expect much stuff to be missing.

+But i am looking forward to improve this, so write them issues, or even butter:

+**Make some Pull-Requests :-)**

 ## Installation

 ... is as simple as `npm install lib-songbeamer`